-Spicy White Bean Turkey Chili definitely beats out a plain old turkey sandwich when it comes time for leftovers!
-Not that turkey sandwiches aren’t good, but this chili is better!
+Spicy White Bean Turkey Chili beats out a plain old turkey sandwich when it comes time for leftovers!
+Use leftover turkey or chicken for this chili!

 Not that there’s anything wrong with a turkey sandwich…especially when it’s real turkey and not from the deli.
 We actually make a lot of different leftover recipes with turkey, but a good turkey sandwich is just fine too.

 It’s just that depending on how big of a turkey you got, you might get sick of turkey sandwiches after a day or two.
 But hopefully you saved your turkey bones to make turkey soup, so you can use up some of your turkey in there…or you can make quesadillas with gravy dip…there’s lots of leftover turkey recipes out there as I’m sure you know.

 This Spicy White Bean Turkey Chili has poblano peppers, white beans, jalapeño peppers, and lots of turkey.
 You can crumble tortilla chips on top, add a squeeze of lime or some avocado.
 Whatever you like to top your chili with.

 How To Make Spicy White Bean Turkey Chili